billymoon/LoremIpsum/README.markdown

 # LoremIpsum

-An extension for Sublime Text 2.
+An extension for Sublime Text 2 and 3!

+_(Support for Sublime Text 3 is new, and barely tested - any feedback appreciated - see ST3 section below)_

 It allow you to Insert Lorem Ipsum in the editor via menu items or keyboard shortcut.